nmckee78/Piintheskyrocket/README.md

 ### Week 11(Feb 27th- Mar 3rd)

 #### Goals
++ Assemble Cad

++ Start Circuit Board Assembely

 #### Progress
++ Final cad design works, everything fits well and the new threads work

++ Started circuit board sodering, headers are in and work on pins for the servos has started

 ### Week 12(Mar 6th- Mar 10th)

 #### Goals
++ Continue work on circuit board

++ Start testing cad with code

 #### Progress
++ Servo headers sodered, circuit board nearing completion.

++ Tested code(on the computer) and it works well with the cad.

 ### Week 13(Mar 13th- Mar 17th)